BlogRenting in Colombia

 Help us make it even better

-We built this section thinking about how a Colombian and a well-informed expat buy farms.
-But there are surely things we don't know.
-If you're a buyer and find a property you'd like to see, or you're a seller and there's a piece of information you've asked about 20 times and never appears in listings, write us: contact page.
+We built this section thinking about how a Colombian and a well-informed expat buys a farm.
+But surely there are things we don't know.
+If you are a buyer and find a field you'd like to see, or you are a seller and there's a piece of data you've been asked 20 times and never appears in listings, write to us: contact page.
 We read everything and use it to prioritize what to add next.

-And if you found this post useful, share it with someone who's selling or looking for a farm in Colombia.
+And if you found this post useful, share it with someone who is selling or looking for a farm in Colombia.
 The sector deserves a platform that works well — and that only happens if both sides of the market are here.

 🌄 Ready to explore?